Medical Hair Restoration

 Transplant techniques, such as punch grafts, mini-grafts, micro-grafts, slit grafts, and strip grafts are generally performed on patients who desire a more modest change in hair fullness.
 Flaps, tissue-expansion and scalp-reduction are procedures that are usually more appropriate for patients who desire a more dramatic change.

 When reviewing information about specific plastic surgery procedures, it is important to understand that the circumstances and experience of every individual are unique.
-If you are considering plastic surgery, please ask your plastic surgeon for further information about the particular procedure and what you can expect.
+If you are considering plastic surgery, please ask.